ZihaoCheng001/food_recognition_proj/README.md

 You can find the structure of folder "food_recognition_proj" in "file_structure.png".

 Note:
-    To avoid file structure confusion:
+    To avoid file structure confusion.
-    just under "images" folder, you can see folder "train" and "test", whcih contains images for training and testing. just under each of the model folders, such as "Inception_model_03", you can find "assets", "variables" and "saved_model.pb".
+    just under "images" folder, you can see folder "train" and "test", whcih contains images for training and testing.
+    just under each of the model folders, such as "Inception_model_03", you can find "assets", "variables" and "saved_model.pb".

 Framework for this project:
 Tensorflow 2.3.0.